 Ongoing reviews, at least every five years (or sooner if circumstances change), will assess your income levels to ensure continued compliance with the Scheme's requirements.

 Housing Australia conducts regular reviews, at least every five years, to ensure participants continue to meet the Scheme's eligibility requirements.
 If your income exceeds the Scheme's threshold for two consecutive financial years, you may be required to repay part or all of the Government's equity contribution.
-The repayment amount will depend on your financial position and your lender's assessment - generally what you can afford to repay.
-These reviews also check that your property remains your principal place of residence and is properly maintained and insured, helping ensure the Scheme participants continue to meet the eligibility requirements.

 While you are a participant and the Australian Government holds an equity interest in your home under Help to Buy, the property must remain your principal place of residence (i.e. the primary home where you live).